Dollar ends strongest year since 2015 on defensive note

 The euro is set to lose nearly 5 percent versus the dollar in 2018.

-Sterling, which has been battered this year by Brexit woes, rose 0.31 percent to a three-week high.
+Sterling, which has been battered this year by Brexit woes, rose 0.31 percent to a three-week high GBP=.
 The British pound has lost about 6 percent of its value versus the dollar this year.

 Reporting by Saqib Iqbal Ahmed; Editing by Steve Orlofsky and Tom Brown